-- Applicant must agree to create only one version of the documentary.
+- Applicants must agree to create only one version of the documentary.
 (A re-edited version of the LPB funded program cannot be re-packaged for another television/broadcast network).

-- Applicant must be prepared to submit a 5-minute video sample of the current work, if selected for the final phase of review.
+- Applicants must be prepared to submit a 5-minute video sample of the current work, if selected for the final phase of review.

-- Applicant must meet all other mandatory terms and conditions outlined in the LPB production agreement.
+- Applicants must meet all other mandatory terms and conditions outlined in the LPB production agreement.